ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 On some cameras, and usualy with OBS, the camera will be opened with the wrong resolution and aspect ratio.
 In that case, replace these values with the correct ones.

+#### Camera latency:

+An experimental feature.
+In theory, this should tell SteamVR how old the positions we are sending are.
+It doesnt seem to do exactly that, however, but still improves latency.

+You can usualy set this to 1, which seems to improve latency and reduce delay.

+#### Open camera settings:

+Experimental.
+Should open camera settings, but doesnt seem to work.
+You can try it, it may work for you.

+#### Use chessboard calibration:

+Use the old chessboard calibration.
+Switching to new calibration is strongly recommended, but if you already have a chessboard and cant print a new pattern yet, you can check this to use the old system.

 ### Known issues:

 * A tracker may face the wrong direction if only one marker is seen.
 This can be seen in the Beatsaber demo video.